Automattic/wc-calypso-bridge/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 0.2.0 =
+* Removed WooCommerce Analytics logic which is now in Jetpack.
+* Added deactivate hook to MailChimp plugin to truncate job tables

 = 0.1.9 =
 * Added the `woocommerce_email_footer_text` setting to batch email settings endpoint.